Loopring/protocols/DESIGN.md

 # Order sharing between DEXs

 Order sharing between DEXs is possible when they have the same operator (which could be a short period of time).
 This is because the operator is able to modify the state of both DEXs.
-This does create a short dependency between both DEXs because the states that were updated needs to be finalized on both (the state should never be reverted on one DEX and not the other).

 A possible use case would for example be a DEX that operates its own operator.
 This operator would also stake some LRC so it would also be an operator of the open order book DEX.
 If the operator is chosen as the operator of the open order book DEX the DEX has access to increased liquidity for some time to settle some of his orders.